 Directions:In English and in 3500 characters or less (not including spaces): What specifically has led you to apply for ENSAI's Smart Data program?
 Explain how your education and/or professional background have prepared you for some of the specific aspects of this Master's degree.

 - Copies of degrees, diplomas (in order from most recent to oldest) - originals plus certified English translations – if documents are in French, a translation is not necessary

-- Copies of all official grade transcripts, if possible with course content/descriptions (originals plus certified English translations – if documents are in French, a translation is not necessary)
+- Copies of all official grade transcripts (originals plus certified English translations – if documents are in French, a translation is not necessary)